bmwiedemann/theunreproduciblepackage/hash/README.md

 Many interpreted languages offer randomized hash tables (aka dict aka associative array) as a defense against DoS (see [oCERT-2011-003](http://www.ocert.org/advisories/ocert-2011-003.html) for more discussion).

-If a build process depends on output from such a randomized hash, it can be non-reproducible.
+If a build process depends on output from such a randomized hash, it can be nondeterministic.

 One possible solution is to do in the build environment